Kegeti (river)

 The Kegeti (Кегети) is a river in Chüy District of Chüy Region of Kyrgyzstan.
 It is a left tributary of the Chu.
 The river is 55 km long, and has a watershed area of 290 km2.
 The annual average flow rate is 2.34 m3/s, maximum and minimum flows are in July and in February respectively.
 The largest tributary of Kegeti is Költör (17 km).
 The river rises from the northern slopes of Kyrgyz Ala-Too, flows in upstream through a narrow stony gorge northward, and enters Chüy Valley where it branches off.
 The river is used for irrigation.
-Villages Kegeti and Ak-Beshim are located at the rvier.
+Villages Kegeti and Ak-Beshim are located at the river.